 How Bank of America CDs Rates Compare to Other Banks

-As you can see below, Bank of America CD rates don’t even come close to the rates of other banks, namely online banks like Marcus by Goldman Sachs and Ally Bank.
-Ally’s one-year CD 2.00% APY outperforms Bank of America’s 0.05% substantially.
-Plus, Ally Bank High Yield CDs earn interest according to balance tiers.
-This means that a higher opening deposit can earn at a higher rate.
-The rates given below represent the lowest balance tier.
+As you can see below, Bank of America CD rates doesn’t even come close to the rates of other banks, namely online banks like Marcus by Goldman Sachs and Ally Bank.
+Ally’s one-year CD 0.55% APY outperforms Bank of America’s 0.03% substantially.

 Bank of America’s closest big bank competitor is Chase.
 Here you can see that Chase offers incredibly low standard rates.
 Chase does, however, offer the chance to earn better relationship rates when you link your CD to a Chase checking account and have higher balances.

 |CD Account||Bank of America||Chase||Ally Bank||Marcus by Goldman Sachs|